LazerLab/google_audit_reproduce/workflow/README.md

 The sub-workflows have the following dependency relationships.
 Please run them in the given order.

-1. Run `extract_domain` to get data with domains.
-2. Run `filter_house` to get data for only house members.
-3. Run `hancode_policontrol_pre` to generate samples for hand coding.
+* Run `na_analysis` to analyze for errors.
-4. Run `drop_error_results` to remove knowledge and related_search results, which have lots of errors and not are related to our reserach questions.
+* Run `drop_na_add_domain` to add domains, and keep only type of resul, which have lots of errors and not are related to our reserach questions.
+Also keep only the qries we are using for the analysis, which are US house members.
+* Run `hancode_policontrol_pre` to generate samples for hand coding.
+* Run `generate_analysis_summary` to generate summaries for analysis.
+* Run `result_similarity` to analyze similarity of results.
+This can be run with `python3 file.py`.
+* Run `r_plots` to generate plots using r language.
+This code does not work with snakemake.